-Zurich voters decide which foreign language to be taught
+Zurich voters support current foreign language approach

+Two foreign languages will continue to be taught in canton Zurich primary schools.
-Zurich decides today on whether to teach just one foreign language at primary schools – a move fraught with controversy.

-The initiative “more quality – one foreign language at primary schoolexternal link” has the backing of several teaching organisations.
-It argues that pupils are overburdened with learning two languages at primary level and that the practice places a large workload on teachers as well, affecting other subjects.
+On Sunday, around 60% of voters in the canton rejected the initiative “more quality – one foreign language at primary schoolexternal link”.

+The proposal, which had the backing of several teaching organisations, argued that pupils were overburdened with learning two languages at primary level and that the practice placed a large workload on teachers as well, affecting other subjects.
-Pupils in the canton currently learn English from age seven and French from age 11, both during primary school.

-Backers of the initiative argue that if instructors carefully introduce just one language at the primary level, students will learn a second one faster in secondary school.
-More time will be set aside for teaching the second language, they say, than if two languages are taught in primary school.
+According to the initiative supporters, if instructors carefully introduced just one language at the primary level, students would learn a second one faster in secondary.
+More time would be set aside for teaching the second language than if two languages were taught in primary school.

-The initiative’s text does not specify which language should be taught first in primary schools.
+The initiative’s text did not specify which language should be taught first.

+Now that the plan has been voted down, pupils will continue learning English from age seven and French from age 11, both during primary school.

-The canton of Zurich’s government and a majority of its parliament have called on voters to reject the initiativeexternal link.
-They argue that Zurich’s language concept already works very well with two languages and that there is no need to change it.
+The canton of Zurich’s government and a majority of its parliament convinced voters that Zurich’s language concept was already working very well with two languages, therefore there was no need to change it.

-Also against the move is the “no to abolishing early English” committee, made up of local centre-right politicians and business representatives.
-It has saidexternal link that the initiative risks “downgrading” Zurich’s education system and would “arbitrarily sacrifice” early English, which is highly popular among both pupils and parents, in favour of other languages like French.
+Also against the move was the “no to abolishing early English” committee, made up of local centre-right politicians and business representatives.
+It saidexternal link the initiative risked “downgrading” Zurich’s education system and would “arbitrarily sacrifice” early English, which is highly popular among both pupils and parents, in favour of other languages like French.

-This is not the first time the canton has votedexternal link on the issue: in November 2006, a similar initiative was rejected by 59% of voters.
+This is not the first time the canton votedexternal link on the issue: in November 2006, a similar initiative was rejected by 59% of voters.

 Language, an emotional debate